0xGabi/devnet-v4/README.md

-# Running a node (Lighthouse/Geth) on EIP-4844 devnet-5
+# Running a node (Nethermind/lodestar) on EIP-4844 devnet-6

-Docker Compose setup for running a Lighthouse/Geth node on devnet v5.
-Builds docker images from `eip4844` branches of Lighthouse and Geth.
+This is WIP, not working.

 ## Run with Docker